Ultramagnus85/Universal-geometric-decoder/README.md

 ## 🧪 Simulation Use Cases

-- Decoding constellation layouts through recursive spherical projection
+- Decoding sacred geometry to extract equations decoding constellations to extract equations decoding crop circles to extract equations
-- Analyzing lightning sprite geometries with symbolic attractor modeling
+- decoding geometry in nature to uncover the underlying mathematical mechanics
-- Extracting crop circle patterns via phi-aligned subdivision grids
+- a demonstration showing that ancient knowledge was encoded into symbol form via sacred geometry
-- Synthesizing field-optimized solar panel geometries using nested fractals
+-

 ---